-- "We told a trade association of which you are a member that we were withdrawing a concession and it notified its members." - "X was told of this change by its trade association and therefore during 2011 X was deliberately submitting inaccurate VAT returns." - "The fact that X's customers would all have been entitled to reclaim any VAT charged by X is not a relevant consideration when it comes to applying penalties"
+- "We told a trade association of which you are a member that we were withdrawing a concession and it notified its members." - "Co A was told of this change by its trade association, during 2011 it was deliberately submitting inaccurate VAT returns."

+• "The fact that Co A's customers would all have been entitled to reclaim any VAT charged by Co A is not a relevant consideration when it comes to applying penalties"

 In short, HMRC was able to conjure up a £1.8 million windfall from a situation in which, irrespective of whether the taxpayer should have charged VAT, the Exchequer had not actually lost a penny.
-This included a penalty for deliberately submitting inaccurate returns of £420,000 (HMRC generously mitigated the potential £840,000 penalty to the statutory minimum due to X's cooperation).
+This included a penalty for deliberately submitting inaccurate returns of £420,000 (HMRC generously mitigated the potential £840,000 penalty to the statutory minimum due to Co A's cooperation).

-CVC was in this case able to help eliminate X's VAT costs and interest and penalties.
+CVC was in this case able to help eliminate Co A's VAT costs and interest and penalties.
 Our settlement strategy involved a technical submission that showed that the underlying assessment was contrary to HMRC's own published guidance and a subsequent agreement with HMRC that: